tpriyanshu90/fbMsngrBot/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
-see the list of modules to be isntalled from requirements.txt
+see the list of modules to be installed from requirements.txt

 to install execute: pip install -r requirements.txt
 ```